-The International Atomic Energy Agency and the Ukrainian operator of the Zaporizhzhya nuclear power plant have restored the remote transmission of crucial safeguards data from the Zaporizhzhya NPP (ZNPP) to IAEA headquarters after a technical interruption of almost two weeks, according to director general Rafael Mariano Grossi reporting via the IAEA’s Update 81 on 12 June.
+The International Atomic Energy Agency and the Ukrainian operator of the Zaporizhzhia nuclear power plant have restored the remote transmission of crucial safeguards data from the Zaporizhzhia NPP (ZNPP) to IAEA headquarters after a technical interruption of almost two weeks, according to director general Rafael Mariano Grossi reporting via the IAEA’s Update 81 on 12 June.
 Dr Grossi welcomed the development as an important and positive step for the implementation of IAEA safeguards at Ukraine's largest NPP.
 However, he also stressed that IAEA inspectors must still go to the facility as soon as possible to carry out essential nuclear material verification activities which cannot be done remotely.

 The transfer of safeguards data from IAEA systems installed at the ZNPP was cut on 30 May and re-established on 12 June.
 The images recorded by IAEA surveillance cameras during this time period are now being downloaded for review by Agency inspectors to confirm that continuity of information has not been lost.